8hobbies/exact-search/CONTRIBUTING.md

 To prepare the devices, check out the [_Set up your computer and Android emulator or device_ section](https://extensionworkshop.com/documentation/develop/developing-extensions-for-firefox-for-android/).
-You can skip the installing `web-ext` step, which is already installed when you ran `npm install`.
+You can skip the installing `web-ext` step, which has already been installed when you ran `npm install`.

 To build and run on Firefox Android, run